phax/peppol-commons/README.md

     * JDK 8 is now required
     * Please check the separate [Update to version 5](UpdateV5.md) page.
 * v4.3.5 - 2016-02-26
-    * Made the SMP query API more flexible so that e.g. the PEPPOL Directory BusinessCards can easily be queried; made the SMP Client more configurable.
+    * Made the SMP query API more flexible so that e.g. the Peppol Directory BusinessCards can easily be queried; made the SMP Client more configurable.
 * v4.3.4 - 2016-01-26
     * Reduced the maximum migration key length from 100 to 24 (new SMK 3 requirement) and adopted the API to use String instead of UUID
 * v4.3.3 - 2015-12-11